wekilow/starter-promises-resolving-promises/README.md

 # starter-promises-resolving-promises
-This is a learning process for Azat Vekilov
+This is a learning objective for Azat Vekilov